ThomasScottWhite/RatDetectionProject/README.md

 This is a wrapper for DeepLabCut which allows the user to inference over videos of animals using SuperAnimal models

+You can do analysis on the output of this model by opening the output h5 file in pandas by calling
+pd.read_hdf(file)

 # Installation
 You need anaconda(https://www.anaconda.com/download) or miniforge (https://github.com/conda-forge/miniforge) installed to run this program.